Extending your residence permit to live with someone in Sweden

 Fill in the application

-In order to apply online
+To be able to apply online

-- you must have a valid email address
+- you need a valid email address

-- copies of the pages in your passport which show your personal information, photograph, signature, passport number, passport issuing country, the passport's period of validity and whether you have permission to live in countries other than your country of origin.
+- copies of the pages in your passport that show your personal details, period of validity, country of issue, signature, and whether you have permission to live in countries other than your country of origin.
 If your passport is about to expire, you should renew it as

-If you are applying for your children at the same time you must also send in
+If you are also applying for your children, you should also submit

 Pay and submit your application

-Interview at the Migration Agency
+Interview with the Swedish Migration Agency

-Sometimes the Migration Agency will want to meet you and your partner or relative.
-If you are going for an interview, you will receive a summons to an interview via the email address you provided when you made your application.
+Sometimes the Swedish Migration Agency wishes to meet you and your partner or close relative.
+If you have to attend an interview, you will receive an appointment by email, sent to the address you gave when you made your application.